AetherWave-Studio/end-of-eternity/README.md

 2. If you prefer Git-based deploy, push these files to your repo and connect Netlify to the repo.

 Notes:
-- For testing purchases, use a PayPal sandbox client-id.
-For production replace with live client-id.
+- For testing purchases, use a test.
+For production replace with live.
 - WAV previews are large — consider MP3 preview versions to reduce bandwidth.

 Files created by the assistant for you to upload to GitHub/Netlify.